ATMOSPHERIC CHEMISTRY

 3. (2) Estimate the temperature and pressure in Shenandoah National Park at the Big Meadows campground, elevation 1100 m, today; note date for which you determined the sea level temperature and pressure.
 Estimate these values with the integrated form of the hydrostatic (hypsometric) equation and mean lapse rate derived in class.

 4. (4) Derive an exact expression for altitude as a function of pressure and temperature assuming a constant surface temperature, T0, and a constant lapse rate, g , of 6.5 K/km.
-Find the numerical value of the altitude corresponding to the surface temperature and pressure you estimated in Problem 3 above. (the text by Wallace and Hobbs may be helpful.)
+Find the numerical value of the altitude corresponding to the surface temperature and pressure you estimated in Problem 3 above.
+(Wallace and Hobbs may be helpful.)